Samy-Ulz/bsd24_ulz_samuel/README.md

 If you have any further questions or suggestions on how to improve my program, feel free to write to my e-mail adress: s54090@edu.campus02.at.

+## About me

+My name is Samuel Ulz and this is my GitHub [profile](https://github.com/Samy-Ulz) This is the the [University of Applied Sciences](https://www.campus02.at) where I study Business Software Development

 ## Link to exercise

 - [Exercise1](./exercise1.md)